beabee-communityrm/monorepo/packages/client/README.md

 with a vision to support multiple platforms including Deno, Node.js, and browser environments.

-## Development Status

-Currently, the primary focus is on developing the client in Deno.
-Future updates will include porting the library to Node.js and browser environments, enhancing its versatility and accessibility.

 ## Getting Started

 To begin working with the Beabee Client in Deno: